HOTNCAA / ESPNMarch 24, 2026🇺🇸 USSports Analytics

 How do March Madness bracket pool payouts work?

-What is an upset bonus in March Madness bracket scoring?
+What is a March Madness upset bonus in bracket scoring?

 Bracket pools for money may be regulated differently depending on your state or country.
 Most casual office pools are tolerated, but commercial gambling operations require licenses.
 Check local regulations if you are organizing a large pool or charging significant entry fees.
 This calculator is for educational purposes only.